Presentation

 Most lectures and exercises sessions take place in building 307 (Laboratoire de Mathématique, Campus d’Orsay), but there are exceptions.

-Our start of term meeting for M1 will be on September 5th at 2pm in room 1A7 of building 307.
+Our start of term meeting for M1 will be on September 4th at 1:30pm in building 307.

-Spring term second part: March 31st to June 13th
+Spring term second part: March 30st to June 12th (to be confirmed)

-Mid-term exams: either week of April 5th or April 12th
+Mid-term exams: week of April 6th (to be confirmed)

 Program